Originally published on 21 JAN 2021; revised on 7 OCT 2021.

 Need more extension suggestions?

-The biggest downside to Ungoogled Chromium is that updates for it have to be installed manually.
+The biggest downside to downloading and installing Ungoogled Chromium via the pre-packaged binaries is that updates for it have to be installed manually.

-This means that Ungoogled Chromium won't check for any updated versions of itself automatically.
+This means that if you installed Ungoogled Chromium from a binary that you downloaded manually, won't check for any updated versions of itself automatically.

 Ultimately, this pretty much means uninstalling the old version and installing the updated version of the browser itself for most users.